From the vine to the bottle to your table, we work hard to care for the environment and community.

 The Santiam Band of the Kalapuya Native American tribe lived freely on this land, with men hunting and fishing along the Willamette River just one mile south of our location, and women gathering nuts, berries, and the bulb of the camas lily in the fertile Willamette Valley all around us.
 By the time Oregon Trail settlers like Thomas Cox arrived, there were an estimated 600 living Kalapuyans after epidemics of malaria, smallpox, and other diseases from Euro-Americans decimated the population.
 In 1843, the Provisional Government parceled off land in 320 acre blocks to white settlers in the most robust land act in history.
 Most Kalapuya descendants are now part of the Confederated Tribes of the Grand Ronde.

 We’re growing grapes on a mix of soil types: volcanic Nekia, loamy Witzel, marine sediment Hazelair, and glacial deposited Steiwer.
-Our vineyards are at 220-450 feet elevation on a gentle slope, making it one of the earliest ripening sites in the Willamette Valley.
+Our vineyards are at 225-350 feet elevation on a gentle slope in the Willamette Valley.
 These moderately deep, well draining soils are where the journey of vine to bottle begins.

 A majority of our estate is Pinot Noir grapes, including clones of Dijon 114, 115, Pommard, and Wädenswil.
 The first planting of grapes was in 1982, with the first commercial harvest happening in 1985.
-Our Pinot Gris and Chardonnay grapes were planted in 1994 and our Early Muscat grapes were planted in 2005.
+Our Pinot Gris, Chardonnay, and Gewürztraminer grapes were planted in 1994 and our Muscat grapes were planted in 2005.